 #2) Bug Title

 Bug titles are read more often than any other part of the bug report.
-This should explain all about what comes in the bug.
+This should explain everything about what comes with the bug.
 The Bug title should be suggestive enough that the reader can understand it.
 A clear bug title makes it easy to understand and the reader can know if the bug has been reported earlier or has been fixed.

 Based on the severity of the bug, a priority can be set for it.
 A bug can be a Blocker, Critical, Major, Minor, Trivial, or a suggestion.
 Bug priorities can be given from P1 to P5 so that the important ones are viewed first.

 OS and browser configuration is necessary for a clear bug report.
 It is the best way to communicate how the bug can be reproduced.